-You will be accountable to the University through a contract governed by this statement of conditions of service and via an honorary contract to each NHS organisation where you undertake clinical work.
+You will be accountable to the University through a contract governed by this statement of conditions of service and via an honorary contract to each NHS organisation where you undertake clinical work as part of an integrated job plan.
 Where there are variations between this statement and the NHS Handbook, its appendices or linked guidance, this statement will prevail.